AvishkarDeshpande/URL_Shorten/README.md

 Here’s a README.md file tailored for your assignment requirements:

-URL Shortener API
+URL Shortener API:
 This is a simple URL shortener backend application built using Flask and MongoDB.
 The application allows users to shorten URLs, retrieve the original URL, and view usage statistics.

-Features
-Shorten long URLs into unique short URLs.
+Features: Shorten long URLs into unique short URLs.
 Redirect to the original URL using the shortened link.
 View statistics for each shortened URL:
 Total number of clicks.